On this page

 Debra Myhill video transcript

-Hello, I'm Debra Myhill and I'm a Professor of Education at the University of Exeter in England, and I run a center for research in writing.
+Hello, I'm Debra Myhill and I'm a Professor of Education at the University of Exeter in England, and I run a centre for research in writing.
 I'm going to talk to you about writing, specifically about the three different dimensions of writing in research - cognitive, socio-cultural and linguistic - because they're different angles on writing and researchers research them from different perspectives.
 But in the writing classroom, we need to take account of all three because children themselves are individual writers with cognitive processes; they're in a classroom, which is social; and they're using language which is linguistic.

 I'll go through each of the dimensions and look at associated classroom practices, but I'll also be emphasising the importance of what I've been calling going meta.
 Try to think about the teaching of writing as encouraging thinking, discussion and understanding, and not simply about doing.
 My hope is that, through this, you'll be able to reflect on your own writing classrooms and how you are nurturing children so that they can become thriving, flourishing writers who enjoy writing and feel that they are independent as authors.